 Priory's Future Neuroscientists Present at MUHC’s RI Inauguration

-The Priory’s future neuroscientists, Wyatt Price-Gallagher and Elliott Kobelansky, along with their teacher Ms. Casey Sherriffs, spent the morning of February 2nd at the Research Institute of the McGill University Health Centre’s inauguration.
+The Priory’s future neuroscientists, Wyatt Price-Gallagher and Elliott Kobelansky, spent the morning of February 2nd at the Research Institute of the McGill University Health Centre’s inauguration.
 From their own initiative and interest, our Grade 5 students showcased their medical exhibit, ‘What is a concussion and how can it affect the brain?’ to the Director of the MUHC and members of the research community, while healthcare professionals toured the new state of the art facilities at the Glen site.
 READ MORE IN THE NEWS: MUHC UNVEILS NEW RESEARCH INSTITUTE.

 Celebrating the Life of Mrs. Ballantyne: Co-Founder of The Priory

 In celebrating Mrs. Ballantyne's life during an honorary assembly on Tuesday, September 16th, the entire student body and guests were able to recognize her strength, perseverance and ability to dream big.
 Frances Elizabeth Ballantyne, Co-Founder of The Priory School, passed away peacefully on September 11th at the age of one hundred and one.
 While The Priory community is saddened by the passing of their innovative founder, they celebrated her initiative and courage in starting a school far ahead of its time - The Priory School.
 Mrs. Ballantyne will be sadly missed and fondly remembered by the entire Priory Community.

 Below is an excerpt from Mrs. Ballantyne's Birthday Book written by Priory student, Roxana B.:

 " Thank you Mrs. Ballantyne for following your dreams and making this school possible."